surajverma2587/react-basics/docs/README.md

 ### Spread Operator
 [Back to Index](#index)

 Spread syntax allows an array or object to be expanded.
-It is denoted by 3 dots followed by the name of the array of object `...objectOrArray`.
+It is denoted by 3 dots followed by the name of the object or array `...objectOrArray`.
 The code below shows the use case of the spread operator:

 ```javascript
 const userObject = {